About SAML 2.0-based federation

 -

 Web-based single sign-on (SSO) to the Amazon Web Services Management Console from your organization.
 Users can sign in to a portal in your organization hosted by a SAML 2.0–compatible IdP, select an option to go to Amazon, and be redirected to the console without having to provide additional sign-in information.
 You can use a third-party SAML IdP to establish SSO access to the console or you can create a custom IdP to enable console access for your external users.
-For more information about building a custom IdP, see Enabling custom identity broker access to the Amazon console.
+For more information about building a custom IdP, see Enable custom identity broker access to the Amazon console.

 Using SAML-based federation for API access to Amazon

 Assume that you want to provide a way for employees to copy data from their computers to a backup folder.
 You build an application that users can run on their computers.
-On the back end, the application reads and writes objects in an S3 bucket.
+On the back end, the application reads and writes objects in an Amazon S3 bucket.
 Users don't have direct access to Amazon.
 Instead, the following process is used:

 -